Cardiogram/Frontend-Interview-Assignment/README.md

 ### `npm test` or `yarn test`

-Runs the test watcher in an interactive mode.<br>
+Runs the test watcher in an interactive mode.
 By default, runs tests related to files changed since the last commit.